-- Quality and effectiveness of the work plan, assessment of risks, and appropriateness of the effort assigned to work packages, and the resources overall - Capacity and role of each participant, and extent to which the consortium as a whole brings together the necessary expertise.

-3.1 Work plan and resources [e.g. 14 pages - including tables]
+- Quality and effectiveness of the work plan, assessment of risks, and appropriateness of the effort assigned to work packages, and the resources overall. - Capacity and role of each participant, and extent to which the consortium as a whole brings together the necessary expertise. - 3.1 Work plan and resources [e.q.
+10 pages (13 pages for topics using lump sum funding) including tables]